TheoChevalier/FoxShop/README.md

-# Shopping List
+# FoxShop

-Shopping Lists a Web app to manage multiple shopping lists.
+FoxShop a WebApp helping you manage and share multiple shopping lists.

+Try it out at http://theochevalier.github.com/FoxShop